pbrotoisworo/s1-tops-split-analyzer/README.md

 # S1-TOPS-SPLIT Analyzer

-This code intends to help users easily work with the S1-TOPS-SPLIT function in SNAP software by parsing the XML metadata of Sentinel-1 satellite data.
+This code intends to help users easily work with the S1-TOPS-SPLIT function in [SNAP software](https://step.esa.int/main/download/snap-download/) by parsing the XML metadata of Sentinel-1 satellite data and converting it into usable data such as shapefiles or webmaps.

 Using S1-TOPS-SPLIT Analyzer you are able to:
 * View all subswaths at the same time